 The key source of uncertainty pertaining to the Special Areas VEC is the identification of areas within the Scotian Shelf / Bay of Fundy MPA Network planning process being led by DFO.
 This planning process may result in the identification of EBSAs other than those discussed in this report.
 Some of the EBSAs presented in this section require further investigation of their ecological importance.
 Although the Scotian Slope/Shelf Break appears to have ecological significance, it is a very large area with few surveys to confirm its ecological importance.
+There are large data gaps associated with the understanding of areas and timing of critical life-cycle stages of various species.
 More research should be conducted to investigate the importance of this area and to more accurately delineate key areas of ecological importance within this large area.
 Attention should therefore be given in project-specific EAs to review and update the knowledge and status of these EBSAs and other Special Areas as additional mitigation and planning may be required.